 - In a large bowl, whisk together flour and salt.
 Sprinkle the cold butter chunks over the flour and then cut the butter into the dough with a pastry cutter, or two knives or use your hands to combine until pea-sized pieces and some larger pieces form.

 - Add lightly beaten eggs to the flour and butter mixture, carefully mix and knead into the mixture, sprinkle 1 tablespoon iced water over the dough and mix until it comes together.
 Split the dough into a ⅔ chunk and a ⅓ chunk and pat into a disc.
-Wrap discs in plastic wrap, refrigerate for at least an hour before rolling out.
+Wrap discs in plastic wrap, refrigerate for at least an hour before rolling out.3 large eggs, 6 tablespoons ice water

 Make the Meat Filling (allow an hour to cool)

 - In a large skillet heat over medium-high heat, pour in oil and rub oil in and around pan.
-Add sausage, break apart and cook until no longer pink, about 5-6 minutes.
+Add sausage, break apart and cook until no longer pink, about 5-6 minutes.1 teaspoon olive oil, 1 pound Italian Sausage

 - Add garlic and spinach and stir around for about 1-2 minutes until spinach is wilted.
-Remove from heat and cool completely.
+Remove from heat and cool completely.3 cloves garlic, 3 cups baby spinach

 Make the Filling

-- In a large bowl, beat eggs until smooth, then add ricotta, mozzarella, provolone, Parmesan cheese.
-Stir in all meat and cooled sausage mixture then season with salt and pepper.
+- In a large bowl, beat eggs until smooth, then add ricotta, mozzarella and Parmesan cheese.
+Stir in prosciutto, pepperoni and cooled sausage mixture then season with salt and pepper.8 large eggs, 15 – 16 ounce Ricotta Cheese, 1 cup mozzarella cheese, ½ cup parmesan cheese, 4 ounces prosciutto, 4 ounces pepperoni, ½ teaspoon black pepper, ½ teaspoon kosher salt

-- Preheat the oven to 375 degrees and grease an 8” springform pan well with cooking spray.
+- Preheat the oven to 375°F (190° C) and grease an 8” springform pan well with cooking spray.
 If you don’t have an 8” spring form pan, you can use a deep dish pie place or even a 10×7 baking dish.

 - Bring the larger piece of dough out of the fridge and let sit for 5 minutes.
 On a lightly floured surface, roll the dough into a 16” circle, then transfer to prepared pan.
 Pressing the dough up the sides and into the corners allowing a little to overhang the sides.